Call To Schedule A Free Consultation

 Putting Our Knowledge And Experience To Work

-Suffering a catastrophic or serious injury that causes paralysis will undoubtedly alter your life forever.
-You may be angry or frustrated to know that you and your family will forever be affected by the negligence that leads to such a significant and devastating injury.
+Suffering a serious or catastrophic injury that causes paralysis will undoubtedly alter your life forever.
+You may be angry or frustrated to know that you and your family will forever be affected by the negligence that led to such a significant and devastating injury.
 A paralyzing injury will likely leave a victim unable to work, care for their family, or even care for themselves.
-Often, the injury will lead to long-term health care needs and may require in-house living and assisted care, all of which will add up extremely quickly.
-That is why it is so important to seek compensation for a paralysis injury resulting from the negligence of another.
+Often, the injury will lead to extensive medical bills, lost wages, long-term health care needs, and may even require in-house living and assisted care, all of which will add up extremely quickly.
+That is why it is so important that paralysis injury victims seek compensation if their injury resulted from the negligence of another.

-At The Lawrence Firm, PSC, we have more than 50 years of experience representing the victims and families of serious and catastrophic injuries that lead to paralysis.
-Our paralysis injury attorneys are highly experienced in assessing the needs of accident victims and their families to ensure a proper recovery.
-We will assess both your present and future expenses and needs to ensure that you and your family recover the compensation you deserve.
+At TLF: The Medical Injury Law Firm, we have more than 50 years of experience representing the victims and families of serious and catastrophic injuries that lead to paralysis.
+Our Northern Kentucky and Ohio paralysis injury attorneys are highly experienced in assessing the needs of accident victims, both now and far into the future, to ensure they have the necessary funds to improve their quality of life after it has been so drastically damaged.
+We will assess your present and future expenses and needs to ensure that you and your family recover the compensation you deserve.

 What are Common Causes of Paralysis?